thearch-user/Stuff-Detector/README.md

 # Stuff Detector

-A custom object recognition system built with **TensorFlow/Keras**, **MobileNetV3 transfer learning**, **OpenCV**, and **Flask**.
+Stuff Detector is a custom image classification system built with **TensorFlow/Keras**, **OpenCV**, and **MobileNetV3 transfer learning**.

-Stuff Detector uses a pretrained **MobileNetV3-Large** model, removes the original ImageNet classification head, and replaces it with a custom classification head trained to recognize user-defined objects.
+The project uses a pretrained MobileNetV3 model as a feature extractor.
+The original ImageNet classification head is removed and replaced with a custom classification head trained to recognize user-defined object classes.

-The project allows you to train your own object classifier using your own dataset while leveraging powerful pretrained computer vision features.
+The project includes:

+- A machine learning pipeline
+- Image and camera processing
+- A Flask API backend
+- A browser-based frontend

 ---